Coronia/Phobos/docs/New-or-Enhanced-Logics.md

     - `drain`: Discard when the object is being affected by a weapon with `DrainWeapon=true`.
     - `inrange`: Discard if within weapon range from current target.
 Distance can be overridden via `DiscardOn.RangeOverride`.
     - `outofrange`: Discard if outside weapon range from current target.
 Distance can be overridden via `DiscardOn.RangeOverride`.
+  - Attached effects can set a series of conditions to further determine whether the effect could be applied on the object, or when the effect should be discarded, toggled by `AttachOn\DiscardOn.UseExtendConditions` respectively.
+An effect will only be applied if *all* conditions in `AttachOn` meets, but will discard if *any* of the conditions in `DiscardOn` meets.
+    - `AmmoExceed` / `AmmoBelow`: The effect is applied/discarded if its current passenger amount is greater / smaller than (or equal to) set value.
+    - `OwnedByPlayer` / `OwnedByAI`: The effect is applied/discarded if its owner house is / isn't a human player.
+    - `MoneyExceed` / `MoneyBelow`: The effect is applied/discarded if its owner house has credits greater / smaller than (or equal to) set value.
+    - `LowPower` / `FullPower`: The effect is applied/discarded if its owner house is in low / full power.
+    - `RequiredHouses` / `ForbiddenHouses`: The effect is applied/discarded if its owner house is within / without the set list.
+    - `AbovePercent` / `BelowPercent`: The effect is applied/discarded if its current health percentage is greater / smaller than (or equal to) set value.
+    - `PassengersExceed` / `PassengersBelow`: The effect is applied/discarded if its current passenger amount is greater / smaller than (or equal to) set value.
+    - `TechnosExist` / `TechnosDontExist`: The effect is applied/discarded if TechnoTypes exist or do not exist, respectively.
+      - `Technos(Dont)Exist.Any` controls whether or not a single listed TechnoType is enough to satisfy the requirement or if all are required.
+      - `Technos(Dont)Exist.AllowLimboed` controls whether or not limboed TechnoTypes (f.ex those in transports) are counted.
+      - `Technos(Dont)Exist.Houses` controls which houses are checked.
   - If `PenetratesIronCurtain` is not set to true, the effect is not applied on currently invulnerable objects.
     - `PenetratesForceShield` can be used to set this separately for Force Shielded objects, defaults to value of `PenetratesIronCurtain`.
   - `Animation` defines animation to play in an indefinite loop for as long as the effect is active on the object it is attached to.